Activision/cwl-data/data/README.md

 ## The Stats

-The basic and derived stats found in the data files (aka the columns):
+The basic and derived stats found in the data (aka the columns in the tabular data files):

  * `match id` - unique game id
  * `series id` - unique series id